gingerbeardman/gingerbeardman.github.io/_posts/2022-10-07-fixing-bugs-using-bird-on-palm-os.md

 ## Addendum

 I figured this out back in 2019 and edited the app on my Sony CLIÉ device.
 Recently I've been using [CloudPilot](https://cloudpilot-emu.github.io) to run Palm OS apps and games on my iPhone.
-So to play Tenohira Hanafuda Kai I had to either find the old modified game file, or do it all over again from scratch and document it.
+So to play Tenohira Hanafuda Kai I had to either find the old modified game file, or do it all over again from scratch.
+I chose to do it again to test my memory and so I could document the process.